 Steak is one of the easiest meals to cook in the kitchen, but, understandably, food novices can be put off.
 How can I tell when it's done?
 What if I overcook it?
 What kind of cut should I buy?
-Diego Jacquet – chef patron of Claudia Winkleman and Rio Ferdinand as fans – has shared his secrets for preparing and cooking the perfect steak.
+Diego Jacquet – chef patron of ZOILO, a true Argentinian restaurant in London that counts Claudia Winkleman and Rio Ferdinand as fans – has shared his secrets for preparing and cooking the perfect steak.
 So if you're looking to treat that special someone this Valentine's Day, look no further...

 Diego has shared his top tips for cooking the perfect steak

 It's all about the cut – you should choose carefully and base your decision around your preferred flavour and texture.

 Rib eye: The king of steaks with marbling all over, which gives great flavour.

 Fillet: The leanest of steaks, it may not have the best flavour, but it's certainly the best texture.

 Sirloin: A mix of the above – lean meat with a top line of protecting fat that gives flavour and texture.

 Flank: My favourite cut, this steak packs the most flavour and the texture is great too.

 Other great Valentine's Day recipes you'll want to try!